awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

  When you modify the WLM configuration, you must include in the entire structure for your queues, even if you only want to change one property within a queue\.
 This is because the entire JSON structure is passed in as a string as the value for the `wlm_json_configuration` parameter\.

-### Formatting the AWS CLI Command<a name="construct-json-param-value"></a>
+### Formatting the AWS CLI command<a name="construct-json-param-value"></a>

 The `wlm_json_configuration` parameter requires a specific format when you use the AWS CLI\.
 The format that you use depends on your client operating system\.
 Operating systems have different ways to enclose the JSON structure so it's passed correctly from the command line\.
 For details on how to construct the appropriate command in the Linux, Mac OS X, and Windows operating systems, see the sections following\.
-For more information about the differences in enclosing JSON data structures in the AWS CLI in general, see [Quoting Strings](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html#quoting-strings) in the *AWS Command Line Interface User Guide*\.
+For more information about the differences in enclosing JSON data structures in the AWS CLI in general, see [Quoting strings](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html#quoting-strings) in the *AWS Command Line Interface User Guide*\.

 Examples